mills-lab/svelter/README.md

 ```
 SVelter.py --sample /absolute/path/of/sample.bam --workdir /working/directory
 ```

+##Supportive files
+`exclude.ref.bed` and `CN2.ref.bed` are available from the folder *Support* for some versions of reference genome.
+Users could replace with their custom version as long as both are in bed format.
+For more details, please see *Support*.

+Pre-indexed files of certain reference genomes have been produced and kept under folder *index-ref*.
+For specific reference, if not pre-indexed files provided, the optional parameter '--ref-index' could be omit and the indexed files would be produced through the setup step.

+##Attention:
+reference file should have been indexed by calling samtools first:  `samtools faidx ref.fasta`

+working directory is required to be writable for temporal files

 ##Output
 *SVelter* integrates predicted SVs in both vcf4.1 format and SVelter format.
 Examples of both could be found under folder *Example*